FreeCAD/DevelopersHandbook/stylebook/index.md

 ### Status Bar

 The status bar is the only part of the UI that is always the same regardless of workbench, task or mode.
-That makes it special.
+The tools shown in the status bar are not configurable by the user.
+Tools cannot be rearranged or moved.
+These attributes make the status bar special.
+Any use of the status bar should be carefully scrutinized.

 #### Guidelines

-1. The real estate is very limited so it should be protected and used very sparingly and wisely.
+1. The real estate is very limited so it should be protected and used very sparingly.
+Think carefully about what is displayed.
 For example the mouse model switcher probably doesn’t need a label.
-An icon with a tooltip is sufficient and would use only 1/4 of the space it currently occupies.
+Once set, does the user need to continuously check back to make sure they are still in 'Blender' mode?
+Probably not.
+An icon with a tooltip that displays the current mode is sufficient and would use only 1/4 of the space currently used.
+2. The status bar should only show tools that are consistent and usable across all workbenches.
+Individual workbenches should _not_ add tools to the status bar.

 #### Problems